Cajun Baked Mahi Mahi

 Please see our full Disclosure and Privacy Policy.

-Living in Florida, I've spent most of my life surrounded by fish.
+Living in Florida, I've spent most of my life surrounded by seafood.
 Every restaurant around usually has a local catch option on the menu (or two or three!), so I've become an avid fan of trying lots of fish varieties over the years.
-Baked swordfish is a must-try!
-I love the classic lemon, tomato, and caper combo in this easy recipe.
-I'm also a big fan of salmon, especially air fryer salmon.
+Baked swordfish is a recent favorite with classic lemon, tomato, and capers.
+Halibut is oh so dreamey and I'm a big fan of salmon, too.
+Especially air fryer salmon.
 So good!

 One of my very first favorite kinds of fish when I was young was mahi mahi.
 Mahi mahi is mild and delicious and absolutely amazing when seasoned with my favorite blackened seasoning.